bcgov/diputils/README.md

 * training purposes
 * sharing examples of data with partner ministries
 * troubleshooting code outside the SAE with the help from knowledge experts
-* demonstrations within the Digital Platforms and Data (DPD) Division
+* demonstrations within Digital Platforms and Data (DPD) Division and with partner agencies

 Properties of data in DIP environment
 - Zipped